ubersapiens/roaster-academy-stripe/README.md

 **[localhost:3000]**

-You will be able to start taking payments from the minute the API keys have been inserted intot he secrets.yml file.
+You will be able to start taking payments from the minute the API keys have been inserted into the "secrets.yml" file.

 Clone it, change it, use it, profit.